mochan-b/mlemap/README.md

-# mlemap
-MLE and MAP
+# MLE and MAP

+Presentation on MLE and MAP.
+Please see blog for the full article.